-5.1 The College actively encourages all workers to identify themselves when making a disclosure.
+5.1.
+The College actively encourages all workers to identify themselves when making a disclosure.
 If an anonymous disclosure is made, the College will not be in a position to notify the individual making the disclosure of the outcome of the action taken by the College.
 Anonymity also means that the College will have difficulty in investigating such concerns.
 The College reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations:-

-- the seriousness of the issues raised in the disclosure; - the credibility of the concern; - how likely it is that the concern can be confirmed from attributable sources.

-Workers need to be aware that making a disclosure anonymously can make it more difficult for them to qualify for protections as a whistleblower.
-This is because there would be no documentary evidence linking the worker to the disclosure to be considered.

-- 5.2 If you have information which you reasonably believe to show one or more of the situations given in section 4, you should raise it, in confidence, as soon as possible, to a member of management with whom you are comfortable, and who you can trust.
-The manager should then raise the issue with the Principal (or Clerk to the Corporation if the disclosure is against the Principal, or the Chair of Board of Governors if the disclosure relates to the Clerk) who will make sure that at least three (but no more than five) members of staff of appropriate experience within the College are chosen as assessors and that one of the members will be a lead assessor.
-An assessor may refuse to become involved on reasonable grounds, including: - a possible previous involvement or interest in the matter concerned; - being ill; - being unavailable; or - an assessor is satisfied, after consulting the lead assessor, that some other assessor would be more appropriate to consider the matter. - 5.3 If you pass information to an assessor under this procedure, please do so in writing.
+- (i) the seriousness of the issues raised in the disclosure; - (ii) the credibility of the concern; - (iii) how likely it is that the concern can be confirmed from attributable sources. - 5.2.
+Workers need to be aware that making a disclosure anonymously can make it more difficult for them to qualify for protection as a whistleblower.
+This is because there would be no documentary evidence linking the worker to the disclosure. - 5.3.
+If you have information which you reasonably believe to show one or more of the situations given in section 4, you should raise it, in confidence, as soon as possible, to a member of management with whom you are comfortable, and who you can trust.
+The manager should then raise the issue with the Principal (or Director of Governance if the disclosure is against the Principal, or the Chair of Board of Governors if the disclosure relates to the Director of Governance) who will make sure that at least three (but no more than five) members of staff of appropriate experience within the College are chosen as assessors and that one of the members will be a lead assessor.
+An assessor may refuse to become involved on reasonable grounds, including: - (i) a possible previous involvement or interest in the matter concerned; - (ii) being ill; - (iii) being unavailable; or - (iv) an assessor is satisfied, after consulting the lead assessor, that some other assessor would be more appropriate to consider the matter. - 5.4.
+If you pass information to an assessor under this procedure, please do so in writing.
 If this is not possible you can speak to the assessor.
 You should provide as much written evidence as possible and the reasons for your belief of wrongdoing.
-There is no requirement to provide evidence to enable the College to look into the concerns raised, but it will assist the College to consider if the disclosure does have sufficient merit to warrant further action. - 5.4 When the assessor receives your information, they will offer you a confidential interview as soon as possible and within no more than 10 working days.
-The purpose of the interview will be for the assessor to gather as much information as possible about your reasons for believing wrongdoing has taken place and to consult you about further steps which we could take.
-You can have a work colleague, trade-union representative or friend with you at the interview.
-If your friend is a lawyer they cannot be there in their legal capacity.
+There is no requirement to provide evidence to enable the College to look into the concerns raised, but it will assist the College to consider if the disclosure does have sufficient merit to warrant further action. - 5.5.
+When the assessor receives your information, they will offer you a confidential interview as soon as possible and within no more than 10 working days.
+The purpose of the interview will be for the assessor to gather as much information as possible about your reasons for believing wrongdoing has taken place and to consult you about further steps that can be taken.
+You can have a work colleague, trade-union representative or friend with you at the interview if you wish.
+If your friend is a lawyer they will not be able to attend in their legal capacity.
 The assessor may have an administrative assistant with them to take notes.
-For issues to do with confidentiality, see section 8 below.
+For issues relating to confidentiality, please see section 8 below.

-6. FURTHER STEPS
+6. Further Steps